micahkepe/blog/content/piantor-keyboard/index.md

 to retain some of the functionality that I had with my old keyboard.
 The main source of frustration was from the Mac media keys not working with the Piantor keyboard.
-I was able to fix this by simply just using Karabiner-Elements without any additional configuration, which I'm sure exactyly that fixed the issue, but if it ain't broke, don't fix it.
+I was able to fix this by simply just using Karabiner-Elements without any additional configuration, which I'm sure exactly that fixed the issue, but if it ain't broke, don't fix it.
 My guess is that by default my Macbook is interpreting the media keys as function keys, so I just had to make sure that the media keys were being used instead of the function keys.